Sustainable control of vector of HLB in Family Farming

 Beneficiaries

-Indirect beneficiaries are 3,000 family producers, the citrus sector as a whole and consumers in the four countries.
+Indirect beneficiaries were another 3,000 family farmers, the citrus sector as a whole and consumers in the four countries.

 Sustainable Development Goals